 Are you an expert in … something?

-If you are, then share and monetize that knowledge with an online course.
+If you are, share and monetize that knowledge with an online course.

 Several platforms will help you build and host an online course.

-Look for a platform within your budget and provides the kind of support services (like automatically managing student payments and class reminders) that will benefit you the most.
+Look for a platform within your budget that provides support services (like automatically managing student payments and class reminders) that will benefit you the most.